suad7/Password-Locker/README.md

 ### PROJECT AUTHOR
 Suad mohamed
 ### DESCRIPTION
-Password Locker is python programme that,allwo the user to generate passwords for new accounts.
+Password Locker is python application that,allwo the user to generate passwords for new accounts.

 ### PROJECT SETUP INSTRUCTION
 - install pyperclip.